tomohung/tomohung.github.io.octopress/source/_posts/2015-02-08-tealeaf-course2-lesson2-quiz.markdown

   `Model backed form` from helpers like `form_for`, it can automatically association with objects in table, and it can dynamic generate coresponding element for different actions(ex. edit and new).

-  `Model backed form` from helpers like `form_tag`, it operate elements without relationship of tables in database.
+  `Non-model backed form` from helpers like `form_tag`, it operate elements without relationship of tables in database.

 > ####4.
 How does form_for know how to build the <form> element?